Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 Third euqaiton is called **KKT dual complementarity condition**.
 It means if $\alpha_i^{\ast} > 0$, then $g_i(w^{\ast}) = 0$.
 When we find out the state where primal problem is equal to dual problem, every conditions and assumtions above should be met.

-# 5 Optimal Margin Classifier
+# 5 OMC with Lagrange Duality

 Let's revisit the primal problem in SVM: